-Tears Flow For Electrocuted NPP Boys
+Tears flow for electrocuted NPP boys

 Mourners could not help but burst into uncontrollable tears.

-The road from Sunyani to Bakonuaba, which is about three kilometers long, was jammed as the hearses carried the caskets to the cemetery.
+The road from Sunyani to Bakonuaba, which is about three kilometers long, was jammed as the hearse carried the caskets to the cemetery.